 - Choose Window > Tools > Editor.
-Notice that you are not actually editing a file immediately when you create an Editor like this. - Click 🖹 in the LispWorks toolbar. - Choose File > Open..., or click on \ge in the toolbar, and choose a filename in the dialog that appears. - Choose File > Recent Files and choose a filename from the submenu that appears. - Make the Listener the active window, and press Ctrl+X Ctrl+F. Type in the name of a file that you want to edit.
+Notice that you are not actually editing a file immediately when you create an Editor like this. - Click in the LispWorks toolbar. - Choose File > Open..., or click on in the toolbar, and choose a filename in the dialog that appears. - Choose File > Recent Files and choose a filename from the submenu that appears. - Make the Listener the active window, and press Ctrl+X Ctrl+F. Type in the name of a file that you want to edit.
 If the file is not in the current directory, enter the full pathname.
-This invokes the Wfind File editor command. - Use the keyboard accelerator described in 3.1.5 Displaying tools using the keyboard.
+This invokes the Wfind File editor command. - Choose the command Find Source (available on various menus, for example Frame in the Debugger tool), or click on entering to display source code in an Editor tool. - Use the keyboard accelerator described in 3.1.5 Displaying tools using the keyboard.

-Note: the keystroke sequence Ctrl+X Ctrl+F is a standard EMACS command.
+Note: the keystroke sequence Ctrl+x Ctrl+F is a standard EMACS command.
 If you use macOS editor emulation, many EMACS keys (those which do not coincide with standard macOS commands) are still available to you, though you will find it more natural to use standard macOS keys - in this case, the keystroke Command+O.